roth-a/FaceTag/README.md

 This brings super easy face recognition to you without uploading any to facebook, google, etc. No internet connection required!
 Everything stays on your computer.

 After some time initial labeling faces, I organized my entire picture collection of 20k pictures over night (FaceTag is using all cpu cores).
-The unrecognized faces are softliked in the folder "unkown" (this also serves as a pool to improve face recognition for a future run).
+The unrecognized faces are softlinked in the folder "unkown" (this also serves as a pool to improve face recognition for a future run).

 ## Usage